 Start by measuring out all of your ingredients and bringing them to room temperature (about 20-30 minutes).
 This will help them combine more smoothly.

 I also recommend separating the eggs straight from the refrigerator while they’re still cold to prevent the yolks breaking, but cover them and allow them to come to room temperature.
-Despite common belief, egg whites actually whip better at room temperature!
+Egg whites tend whip better at room temperature!

 You can also use this time to line your cake pan with baking paper, and sprinkle the base with coarse sugar.